 The word biomechanics is the study of the structure and function of biological systems.
 In sports biomechanics, the laws of mechanics are applied in order to gain a greater understanding of athletic performance and to reduce sport injuries.
 Biomechanics in sports, can be stated as the muscular, joint and skeletal actions of the body during the execution of a given task, skill and/or technique.
 Proper understanding of biomechanics has the greatest implications on: sport’s performance, rehabilitation and injury prevention, along with sport mastery.

 What riding horses with correct biomechanics means is that horses will stay sound, be healthy, be athletic, reach their highest potential and enjoy being ridden.
 When ridden in a biomechanically correct or efficient way, seemingly strenuous activities are relatively effortless.
 When ridden in a biomechanically inefficient or incorrect way simple tasks are a big effort, they quickly become tiring, uncomfortable even to the point of painful and lead to mental, emotional stress and behavioral problems.
 Good biomechanics equals good posture and good posture leads to the healthy functioning (correct positioning and optimal functionality) of all of the internal organs in the horse.
 Good biomechanics thereby directly affects the health and well being of the horse and poor biomechanics adversely affects the horse.
-Once I realised this, I realised that good posture was not something that was only important if you wanted to do dressage, it was important for EVERY ridden horse.
-So to me, good biomechanics is an essential part to good horsemanship and it is one of the missing pieces in most horse training programs.
+Once I realised this, I realised that good posture was not something that was only important if you wanted to do dressage or showing and needed a certain look, or if you wanted to maximize performance in a specific discipline, it was important for EVERY ridden horse, even your weekend trail riding horse.
+To me, good biomechanics is an essential part to good horsemanship and it is one of the missing pieces in most horse training programs.

-What I teach will demystify, un-complicate and simplify equine biomechanics, posture and conformation.
-The teaching is in layman’s terms and it will also explain all the terms commonly used in this regard – things like collection, engagement, self carriage, balance, on the bit and vertical flexion.
+What I teach demystifies, un-complicates and simplifies equine biomechanics, posture and conformation.
+The teaching is in layman’s terms and it will also explain and put perspective on all the terms commonly used in this regard – things like collection, engagement, self carriage, balance, on the bit and vertical flexion.

-My experience in biomechanics first came through my time as a vaulter (gymnast on horses), then through Feldenkrais (body awareness through movement) and martial arts, namely Aikido.
-I have also learned and practised many body work modalities.
+My experience in biomechanics first came through my time as a vaulter (gymnast on horses) representing Australia in the World Equestrian Games, then through Feldenkrais (body awareness through movement) and martial arts, namely Aikido.
+I have also learned and practiced many body work modalities.
 This, combined with learning about equine biomechanics from Gavin Scofield (equine osteopath) and Carol Brett and Lesley Ann Taylor from BALANCE saddles and many years of experimenting with horses, has led me to what I teach today.

 Posture versus Conformation

 This concept was explained to me by Gavin Scofield.
 Conformation is the size and shape of the bones and this can’t change much.
-Posture is how the bones are held together by the soft tissue, muscles, ligaments, cartilage, tendons etc. Soft tissue can be changed a lot.
-So therefore the shape of how the horse’s skeleton is held together is easily changed.
+Posture is how the bones are held together by the soft tissue – muscles, ligaments, cartilage, tendons etc. Soft tissue can be changed a lot.
+So therefore the shape of the horse, as determined by how the horse’s skeleton is held together with soft tissues is relatively easy to change.

 What most people see as bad conformation is simply poor posture.
-For example, ewe necks (upside down necks which are more heavily muscled underneath), straight shoulders, narrow chests, sway backs, cow hocks, hunter bumps, flat croups and steep rumps are all just poor posture and even things like toes in or out can be just poor posture.
+For example, ewe necks (upside down necks which are more heavily muscled underneath), straight upright shoulders, narrow chests, sway backs, cow hocks, hunter bumps, flat croups and steep rumps are all just poor posture and even things like toes in or out can be just poor posture.
 I think it is very exciting, to know that all of these things can be changed.
-I have done loads of experiments and case studies in this area.
+I have done loads of experiments with horses with all sorts of poor postures and been able to improve them immensely.

 Where does this poor posture come from ?